Internet in the United States

 Internet top-level domain names specific to the U.S. include .us, .edu, .gov, .mil, .as (American Samoa), .gu (Guam), .mp (Northern Mariana Islands), .pr (Puerto Rico), and .vi (U.S. Virgin Islands).
-Many U.S.-based organizations and individuals also use generic top-level domains, such as .com, .net, .org, .name, etc.
+Many U.S.-based organizations and individuals also use generic top-level domains, such as .com, .net, and .org.

 Overview

 Access and speed

 Access to the Internet can be divided into dial-up and broadband access.
 Around the start of the 21st century, most residential access was by dial-up, while access from businesses was usually by higher speed connections.
 In subsequent years dial-up declined in favor of broadband access.
 Both types of access generally use a modem, which converts digital data to analog for transmission over a particular analog network (ex. the telephone or cable networks).

 Dial-up access is a connection to the Internet through a phone line, creating a semi-permanent link to the Internet.
 Operating on a single channel, it monopolizes the phone line and is the slowest method of accessing the Internet.
 Dial-up is often the only form of Internet access available in rural areas because it requires no infrastructure other than the already existing telephone network.
 Dial-up connections typically do not exceed a speed of 56 kbit/s, because they are primarily made via a 56k modem.

 Broadband access includes a wide range of speeds and technologies, all of which provide much faster access to the Internet than dial-up.
 The term "broadband" once had a technical meaning, but today it is more often used as a marketing buzzword to simply mean "faster".
 Broadband connections are continuous or "always on" connections, without the need to dial and hangup, and do not monopolize phone lines.
 Common types of broadband access include DSL (digital subscriber lines), which uses a telephone line, cable Internet access, satellite Internet access, and mobile or wireless broadband, via cell phones or a mobile broadband modem, through a cellular or wireless network, and from a cell tower.
 In 2015, the United States Federal Communications Commission (FCC) defined broadband as any connection with a download speed of at least 25 Mbit/s and an upload speed of at least 3 Mbit/s, though the definition has used a slower speed in the past.
+In March 2024, the FCC increased the minimums to 100 Mbit/s downloads and 20 Mbit/s uploads for defining broadband.